carter-yagemann/barnum-learner/README.md

 performance and chooses thresholds to make a final decision about if a trace is anomalous.

+Additionally, this system can attempt to cluster traces that were found to be anomalous.
+First, a trace is analyzed to find patches of high misprediction.
+If found, those patches are extracted as a slice that should contain mostly anomalous activity.
+The slices are converted into vectors and then clustered using cosine distance.

 # Installation

 First, install a backend engine for Keras (e.g., Tensorflow).
 See Keras